 - Rely on overly simplistic cost-plus price setting and ‘mark up to mark down’ tactics to meet margin targets

 - Apply a 3% price increase without losing too much volume or customers

 - Push more funding at underperforming promotions and excessive discounting without knowing what’s working, what customers really value and why past trade spend habits are damaging brands and long term profitability

 Unlike any time before, businesses are now trialling strategies that have a greater risk of failure.
 Many are implementing price improvement initiatives that are creating a complex set of changes in the pricing team and commercial department.

-Markets and business models are changing fast.
-Hence, pricing skills are evolving.
-All this change is creating a greater urgency for upskilling your pricing team and preparing your commercial department for the future.
+Markets and business models are changing fast and pricing skills are evolving.
+Hence, all this change is creating a greater urgency for upskilling your pricing team.
+Also, preparing your commercial department for the future.

 4 Key Skill Sets

-New pricing skills and competencies are now in demand — and therefore many of these skills are foreign to staff in your commercial department.
+New pricing skills and competencies are now in demand.
+Unfortunately, many of the latest pricing skills and capabilities are foreign to many commercial departments.

 Our research on pricing teams over the past 10 years indicates that the following four skill sets are becoming increasingly important to businesses implementing price improvement or optimisation projects: